-Portfolio Review – Only if a candidate meets the above eligibility criteria, his/her portfolio will be considered for review.
-A review panel evaluates candidate’s SSBB and MBB work.
-Once the portfolio is approved by the panel, the candidate can register to take up the MBB examination.
+If a candidate meets the above eligibility criteria, their portfolio will be considered for review.
+A review panel evaluates the candidate’s SSBB and MBB work.
+Once the panel approves the portfolio, the candidate can register to take up the MBB examination.

-Examination – Once you receive the approval from the panel on your portfolio, you can register for the MBB examination.
-This is a 5-hour exam that measures your knowledge and application of theoretical concepts to real-life situations.
-The examination uses two components to measure two different kinds of skills sets.
+Once you receive the approval from the panel on your portfolio, you can register for the MBB examination.
+It is a five-hour exam that measures your knowledge and application of theoretical concepts to real-life situations.
+The examination uses two components to measure two different kinds of skillsets.

 - 100 multiple-choice questions check comprehension of knowledge.

 - To check the applicability, a performance-based assessment is done, which requires candidates to evaluate and respond to situation-specific materials.

 Willing to take up a course but worried about the fee?
 Explore these Simplilearn promo codes and enroll at the lowest price!